 Things I Don’t Like

-If you are planning on recording ultrasound at 96k or 192k sample-rates, do not buy a MixPre series recorder right now!
+If you are planning on recording ultrasound at 192k sample-rate, do not buy a MixPre series recorder right now!

 Users have noticed a serious problem when recording at high sample-rates on all MixPre recorders: Sometimes bursts of obnoxious ultrasonic noise are injected into the recording!
 Usually it happens in sync with transients but I also noticed it during an otherwise quiet moment.
 The spectrum of the noise starts above 20kHz so you shouldn’t hear it at 44.1k/48k sample-rates.
 (According to their Facebook group, Sound Devices is working on a fix but it’s not obvious whether the solution will require the recorders to be recalled for hardware modification.)